 TO THE TORRIDON HOTEL

-It didn’t take me long to pack up.
-As I’m taking down my Vango Odyssey 300 (given to me as a 30th birthday present) I start to see it’s showing its age and after eight years of use it might be time for me to invest in something new.
-It’s drizzling a bit and I feel smug that I managed to get my walk in on one of the clearest and warmest days Skye has had in a weeks.
+It didn’t take us long to pack up.
+As I’m taking down the Vango Odyssey 300 tent (given to me as a 30th birthday present) I start to see it’s showing its age.
+After eight years of use it might be time for me to invest in something new!
+It’s drizzling and I feel chuffed that we managed to get our walk in on one of the clearest and warmest days Skye has had in a weeks.

-If I was facing a two hour drive in any other car to Skye I think I’d be dreading it, but this new Discovery really is comfortable, quiet and capable.
+If I was facing a two hour drive in any other car to Torridon, then I think I’d be dreading it, but the new Discovery was so comfortable, quiet and capable.
 After putting in close to 700 miles I was really starting to get a instinctive feel for its handling.
-Needless to say on the quiet winding roads from Skye to Torridon I was able to switch it in to Sport mode and enjoy myself.
+On the quiet winding roads from Skye to Torridon I was able to switch it in to Sport mode and really have some fun driving it.
 Some of the roads I drove on were actually part of the North Coast 500 route and the Torridon Hotel I was heading to is a named hotel on the NC500’s list of places to stay at.
 I’d first heard about this hotel at the start of the year when I wrote about its ‘Adventure Packages’ under Adventure 52’s Rustic Retreat category.

-I parked up outside, feeling (and looking) worse for wear to be checking in to a luxury hotel in my hiking kit, but this is the kind of place that has seen it all (and worse) before.
-I’m given a really warm welcome by Laura the receptionist.
-My room wasn’t quite ready, but she said I could go into the drawing room for the Afternoon Tea that all guests get on arrival.
+I parked up outside.
+We were both feeling (and looking) worse for wear to be checking in to a luxury hotel in our hiking kit, but this is the kind of place that has seen it all (and worse) before.
+We’re given a really warm welcome by Laura the receptionist.
+The room isn’t ready, but we’re told to go in to the drawing room for the Afternoon Tea that all guests get on arrival.

-I fell in to the deep couch opposite a wide window with views of the loch and the mountains and shovelled a scone with jam and cream (the jam was so fruity and fresh), washing it down with a blend of tea specially made for the hotel.
+I fell in to the deep couch opposite a wide window with views of the loch and the mountains and shovelled a scone with jam and cream, washing it down with a blend of tea specially made for the hotel.

 It was my first time using an inflatable SUP.
-I’d had a go on them in Geneva last year and had seen a girl arrive with her own inflatable one, so now was my chance to see how practical they are.
-I’ll be posting a proper review on here in due course, but for now, take a look at some of these pictures.
+I’d had a go on the ‘hard’ versions in Geneva last year when I had seen a girl just turn up and pump up her own inflatable one.
+Now was my chance to see how practical they are.
 I had the most serene experience paddling out on the water to a tiny island.
-It would have been even better sharing the experience and finding some extra bravery to explore a bit further.
-By the time I’d packed up I realised I’d spent about an hour and a half.

-Back in the room I switched on the TV and enjoyed the bliss of laying on be after a hot shower.
-I was on a ground floor room with a tall ceiling and purple-coloured tartan decor.
-Before I knew it I’d drifted off into one of those naps that you wake up from and wonder where you are.
-I decided to have a wander around the grounds, ending up exploring the hotels’ Kitchen Garden where they grow a lot of the herbs and vegetables that they serve in the restaurant.
+We relaxed on the huge bed and stared up at the tall ceiling and the purple tartan decor.
+Before we knew it we’d drifted off into one of those naps that you wake up from and wonder where you are.
+We take a wander around the grounds, ending up exploring the hotel’s Kitchen Garden where they grow a lot of the herbs and vegetables that they serve in the restaurant.
 I hadn’t booked dinner in the hotel, instead I’d booked up the pub next door, called the Torridon Inn, which is also owned by the hotel.
 This nicely decorated bar is a nice place to end a day’s hike in with a group.
 Walking back to the hotel I couldn’t have been more grateful or satisfied.
-Before bed, there was one thing left to do and that was to try one of the 365 whiskies in the hotel’s incredible whisky room.
-Needless to say when I did get in to bed I fell asleep instantly.
+Before bed, there was one thing left to do and that was to try one of the 365 whiskies in the hotel’s incredible whisky room and raise a toast to our adventure.

 THE DRIVE HOME

 At breakfast I pondered the 620 mile drive home that I was about to embark on.
-The Torridon certainly knows how to make a cooked breakfast and eating this while looking out at the views of the mountains was one of those experiences that seems quite everyday, but it’s actually stayed with me.
+The Torridon certainly knows how to make a cooked breakfast and eating this while looking out at the views of the mountains was one of those life moments that has stayed with me.

-I felt a twinge of sadness pulling out of the driveway of The Torridon, but I felt like I’d achieved a lot in a short amount of time we’d been up here.
+I felt a twinge of sadness pulling out of the driveway of The Torridon, but we’d achieved a lot in a short amount of time we’d been up here.

-Heading home I decided to go via Loch Ness and the Cairngorms to get home so we can see a bit more of Scotland and on faster roads.
-Despite leaving at 9:30am, it was about 3 o’clock in the afternoon before I got past Glasgow.
-It really did feel like a slog to get home.
+We decide to go via Loch Ness and the Cairngorms to get home so we can see a bit more of Scotland and on faster roads.
+Despite leaving at 9:30am, it was about 3:00pm in the afternoon before we got past Glasgow.
+It really did feel like a slog.
 Thank goodness for the Disco.
 I really do think that in any other car I would have been feeling even more haggered and strung out.
-I made it back into Northamptonshire around 8:30pm, almost 12 hours since having that wonderful breakfast.
+We made it back to Northamptonshire around 8:30pm.

 Time is always marching on.
 We all get busy in our day-to-day lives.
 If you want to go somewhere and do something then you just have to block out the time in your diary and go do it.
 When you go somewhere you’ve dreamt of and share an adventure with someone special, there’s no better feeling.
 This one will always be treasured.